kiba/Writings/atg/chp5_goodies_from_the_future.md

 "Yes.
 We can thank Earth Swift for that," Carter concurred.
 "Of course, the hard part is yet to come.
 We will need to take risk and explore those addresses."

 With the amount of addresses they had before, it was already going to take a lifetime.
-Now it might take potential generations at the resource given to the stargate program.
+Now it might take potential generations with the current budget of the stargate program.

 "We're going to implement those safety code as soon as possible, right?"
 Bill Lee asked.